iliags/vole_vm/README.md

   - Most operating systems have an option to open a terminal in the current folder when right clicking in the file browser.
 - Enter ```cargo build --release``` to build but not execute, ```cargo run --release``` to build and execute
   - The ```--release``` flag can be removed to build the development version
+- The binary will be located under `target/release/` for release builds and `target/debug/` for development builds

 ### WASM